Gitoq/gitoq/README.md

 If you don't have the `ENV` file, we'll create it for you and monitor your changes.
 Be careful, if it already exists, we'll change its content.
 (You can change it before running this command to send your `ENV` first)

-When you make a change to your `ENV` file, push it up:

 ```sh
 gitoq push
 ```